indytechcook/projectqa/README.md

 # Code QA

 Tools to monitor the code of your Drupal site.
+Inspired by this Drupalcon Portland session: https://portland2013.drupal.org/node/1078

 ## Setup